Wednesfield F.C.: History

 The club was originally formed in 1961 as Wednesfield Social FC, changing its name in 1989.
 They gained entry to the West Midlands (Regional) League in 1976 and won the championship of Division One A in their first season, followed by a runners-up position in Division One the very next season, clinching promotion to the Premier Division.

+The club reached the final of the Staffordshire Senior Cup in 1993–94, to face Macclesfield Town, but because of building work at Moss Rose, the final (due to be played over two legs) was delayed from May to August 1994.
+This was disastrous for the club, as, over the summer, with the Cottagers missing out on a place in the new Midland Alliance league, nine of its players left, and a scratch side lost the home leg 10–1, and the away leg 4–0.
+Even worse, during the second half of the game, a thief stole around £1,000 of the players' money and belongings, the players carrying more money than normal as the club had planned an outing to Blackpool after the game.

-In 1995–96 they won the Premier Division title but were not promoted, however the following year they repeated their title success and this time moved up to the Midland Football Alliance, where they remained for six seasons before a last place finish in 2002–03 saw them relegated back to the West Midlands League, where they have struggled.
+In 1995–96 they won the Premier Division title but were not promoted, however the following year they repeated their title success and this time moved up to the Midland Alliance, where they remained for six seasons before a last place finish in 2002–03 saw them relegated back to the West Midlands League, where they have struggled.
 In fact in 2004–05 they finished bottom but were spared relegation.

 After a few years of consolidation a new management team came in during the 2006–07 season.
 The team finished the season in thirteenth place but the following year finished in fourth place and reach the finals of the League Cup and the J.W.
 Hunt Cup.
 At the end of the 2020–21 season the club were transferred to Division One of the Midland League when the Premier Division of the West Midlands (Regional) League lost its status as a step six division.